 At lunch time, we headed up to town.
 The boys were enamored with a falafel stand, but neither of them wanted it for the falafel.
 John liked the sausages, and James the hamburgers.
 On the other hand, Jeremy was very happy with a doner kebab.
 Just next door, there were some nice Vietnamese spring rolls that looked delicious, so I was pleased to get those.
 The boys were still a little hungry and asked for some ice cream.
 Most of the ice cream stands seemed really expensive, so we were happy when we learned that McDonald’s had $1 cones that included a chocolate stick.
 But then the boys saw the frozen coca-colas and decided that those looked much better.
 That’s my kind of McDonald’s trip.

-Next on the itinerary was the costal walk.
+Next on our family trip itinerary was the costal walk.
 It is a 6km (4 mile) walk from Bondi Beach to Coogee Beach.
 Definitely worth the effort!
 The cliff top views are amazing.
 The rock structures with hollowed out limestone were fascinating.
 The beaches frequent.
 Bondi Beach was definitely the best, but Coogee Beach appeared to be a close second.
 Tamarama Beach was small and had a lot of surfer, but our guide book said that there are a lot of rip tides, so we didn’t go down to the beach.
 Shark Point looked like it had a sheltered place for snorkelers.
 It is also supposed to be a really interesting spot for experienced divers.
 The kids were disappointed that we didn’t see any dolphins at Dolphin Point.

 By the time we got to Coogee Beach, everyone was hot and tired.
 The beach could have been fun, but we were beached out.
 The frozen coca-colas the kids had at Bondi Beach sounded really good, but we ended up getting McSpiders instead.
 So delicious!
 Frozen sprite topped with ice cream.
 Yum!